What is Aging by Design?

 Instead of asking for a traditional application or proposal, Aging By Design asked interested organizations to attend a Design Day workshop to learn about Design Thinking and how to apply it.

 After Design Day, the Health Foundation and our interested community partners embarked on a six-month learning phase that shaped the future of Aging by Design, as well as other programs and funding opportunities.

 During this learning phase, our community partners put what they learned at Design Day into action by working with the older adults they serve to capture their stories, experiences, needs and preferences.
-Our partners receive coaching and technical assistance throughout the process to ensure that they are comfortable and confident as they put their new skills to work.
+Our partners received coaching and technical assistance throughout the process to ensure that they are comfortable and confident as they put their new skills to work.

 At the end of the six months, community partners who participated in Design Day and contributed to the learning phase submitted proposals for Aging by Design’s implementation phase.

 We selected projects to receive grant funding over a two-year period.
-Grantees also receive support to further embed human-centered design into their organization’s work through continuous coaching, technical assistance, and shared learning between Aging by Design grantees.
+Grantees also received support to further embed human-centered design into their organization’s work through continuous coaching, technical assistance, and shared learning between Aging by Design grantees.

 Explore the “Blog” tab to read about the experiences of Aging by Design grantees.